PBFDOT Header

 State Road (SR) 60 Resurfacing Project from west of County Road (CR) 512 to west of 94th Drive

-SR 60 from west of CR 512 to west of 94th Drive will have one lane closed in either direction, 5 a.m. to 7 p.m., Monday, Jan.
-20 through Friday, Jan.
-24, for mobilization, erosion control, clearing and grubbing, excavation, drainage, sod, and sign installation as needed.
-1.
+SR 60 from west of CR 512 to west of 94th Drive will have one lane closed in either direction, 5 a.m. to 7 p.m., Monday, March 24 through Friday, March 28, for mobilization, erosion control, clearing and grubbing, excavation, drainage, sod, and sign installation as needed.

-State Road (SR) 5/ US 1 Resurfacing Project from Davis Street to the south end of the St. Sebastian River Bridge Description: This project began on September 25, 2024.
+Description: This project began on September 25, 2024.
 The project improvements consist of milling and resurfacing the existing roadway, reconstructing existing sidewalk curb ramps to meet current Americans with Disability Act (ADA) standards, installing sidewalks at the northern end of the project limits, upgrading lighting to better illuminate pedestrian crosswalks at signalized intersections, installing pedestrian countdown signal features at signalized intersections, and upgrading signage and pavement markings.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
 Cost/Completion: $5.7 million / Summer 2025 Traffic Impact:

-State Road (SR) 60/ Indian River Boulevard Safety Improvements Project Description: The project began on January 6, 2025.
-The project improvements consist of signalizing and extending the SR 60/ Merrill P. Barber Bridge northbound right-turn lane to increase capacity and enhance safety and long-term resiliency, adding a second left-turn lane onto SR 60/ Merrill P. Barber Bridge to improve safety, functionality, and long-term resiliency, replacing traffic signal within the project limits to improve the vehicular, pedestrian and bicycle operation and safety at the intersection, upgrading pedestrian signals with newer technology at signalized intersections to improve push button accessibility and safety, and installing lighting at the pedestrian crosswalk at the intersection of SR 60/ Indian River Boulevard and SR 60/Merrill P. Barber Bridge to improve safety and visibility.
+Description: This project began on January 6, 2025.
+The project improvements consist of signalizing and extending the SR 60/Merrill P. Barber Bridge northbound right-turn lane to increase capacity and enhance safety and long-term resiliency, adding a second left-turn lane onto SR 60/Merrill P. Barber Bridge to improve safety, functionality, and long-term resiliency, replacing traffic signal within the project limits to improve the vehicular, pedestrian and bicycle operation and safety at the intersection, upgrading pedestrian signals with newer technology at signalized intersections to improve push button accessibility and safety, and installing lighting at the pedestrian crosswalk at the intersection of SR 60/Indian River Boulevard and SR 60/Merrill P. Barber Bridge to improve safety and visibility.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
 Cost/Completion: $3,689,059.10 / Fall 2025 Traffic Impact:

-Indian River Boulevard between Royal Palm Pointe and 37th Street will have one lane closed in either direction, 8:30 p.m. to 6:30 a.m., Sunday through Thursday, through Thursday, Jan.
-30, for demolition of traffic island, signalization and lighting, striping, and barrier wall installation.
-1.
+Indian River Boulevard between Royal Palm Pointe and 37th Street will have one lane closed in either direction, 8:30 p.m. to 6:30 a.m., Sunday through Thursday, through Thursday, March 27, for drilled shaft installation.

-State Road (SR) 5/ US 1 Resurfacing Project from north of 12th Street to north of SR 60/ 20th Place Description: This project began on November 17, 2024.
-Project improvements consist of milling and resurfacing the existing roadway within the project limits to enhance safety and long-term resiliency, installing four-foot bicycle lanes, reconstructing existing sidewalk curb ramps to enhance safety and connectivity for pedestrians, upgrading pedestrian countdown signal features with newer technology at 15th Place, SR 60/20th Street, and SR 60/20th Place to enhance pedestrian safety and functionality, and upgrading signage and pavement markings to improve safety, functionality, and traffic operations.
+1. State Road (SR) 5/US 1 Resurfacing, Restoration, and Rehabilitation Project Description: This project began on November 17, 2024.
+Project improvements consist of milling and resurfacing the existing roadway within the project limits to enhance safety and long-term resiliency, installing four-foot bicycle lanes, reconstructing existing sidewalk curb ramps to enhance safety and connectivity for pedestrians, upgrading pedestrian countdown signal features with newer technology at 15th Place, SR 60/ 20th Street, and SR 60/ 20th Place to enhance pedestrian safety and functionality, and upgrading signage and pavement markings to improve safety, functionality, and traffic operations.
 For more information, please contact Community Outreach Specialist Samantha Kayser at 772-579-5479.
-Cost/Completion: $3,689,059.10 / Fall 2025 Traffic Impact:
+Cost/Completion: $3,689,059 / Fall 2025 Traffic Impact:

 Access to businesses and residences will be maintained at all times throughout construction.